szelingtan/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing tags.

+### Deleting a patient : `delete`

+Deletes the specified patient from the patient contact book.

+Format: `delete INDEX`

+* Deletes the patient at the specified `INDEX`.
+The index refers to the index number shown in the displayed patient list.
+The index **must be a positive integer** 1, 2, 3, …​
+* The index refers to the index number shown in the displayed patient list.

+Examples:
+* `list` followed by `delete 2` deletes the 2nd patient in the patient contact book.
+* `find Betsy` followed by `delete 1` deletes the 1st patient in the results of the `find` command.

+### Clearing all entries : `clear`

+Clears all entries from the patient contact book.

+Format: `clear`

 ## Patient Data Management
 ### Tag a patient : `tag`